3 Empire and Jim Crow

 Illustration from a United Fruit Company booklet promoting Caribbean tourism.

-Roosevelt’s policy justified numerous and repeated police actions in “dysfunctional” Caribbean and Latin American countries by U.S. Marines and naval forces and enabled the founding of the naval base at Guantanamo Bay, Cuba.
-Many of these actions were not based on threats posed by other nations, but on requests for intervention from American businesses like the United Fruit Company, which dominated the banana trade.
+Roosevelt’s policy justified police actions in “dysfunctional” Caribbean and Latin American countries by U.S. Marines and naval forces that included the founding of a naval base at Guantanamo Bay, Cuba.
+U.S. police actions were not based on threats posed by other nations, but on requests for intervention from American businesses like the United Fruit Company, which dominated the banana trade.
 The term “banana republic” was coined by American author O. Henry in 1904 to describe small Latin American nations like Guatemala and Honduras that found themselves completely at the mercy of American businesses that could call on the U.S. military to control workers and replace governments that challenged their supremacy.
-In an approach sometimes known as gunboat diplomacy, naval forces and Marines would land in a national capital to protect American and Western personnel, temporarily seize control of the government, and dictate policies friendly to American business, such as the repayment of foreign loans or an end to efforts to redistribute land to poor farmers.
+In an approach known as gunboat diplomacy, naval forces and Marines would land in a national capital to protect American and Western personnel, seize control of the government, and dictate policies friendly to American business, such as the repayment of foreign loans or an end to efforts to redistribute land to poor farmers.
 For example, in 1905 Roosevelt sent the Marines to occupy the Dominican Republic and established financial supervision over the Dominican government.
-Imperialists often framed such actions as almost humanitarian.
-They celebrated white Anglo-Saxon societies as advanced civilizations, helping to uplift debtor nations in Latin America that lacked the qualities of discipline and self-control.
-Roosevelt, for instance, preached that it was the “manly duty” of the United States to exercise international police power in the Caribbean and spread the benefits of Anglo-Saxon civilization to inferior peoples.
+Imperialists framed such interventions as humanitarian.
+They celebrated white Anglo-Saxon societies as advanced civilizations, helping to uplift semi-civilized debtor nations in Latin America that lacked the discipline and self-control.
+Roosevelt preached that it was the “manly duty” of the United States to exercise police power in the Caribbean and spread the benefits of Anglo-Saxon civilization to inferior peoples.
 The president’s language contrasted debtor nations’ “impotence” with the United States’ civilizing influence, associating self-restraint and social stability with Anglo-Saxon manliness.
 The fact that Roosevelt’s rhetoric ignored reality was not noticed by many who were inspired by the vigor and bravado of his “bully pulpit”.

-“Dollar diplomacy” offered a less costly method of empire and avoided the troubles of military occupation.
-Washington worked with bankers to provide loans to Latin American nations in exchange for some level of control over their national fiscal affairs.
-Presidents Taft and Wilson continued the practice in various forms during their own administrations.
-All confronted instability in Latin America as foreign companies dominated the economies of small nations, preventing sustainable growth.
-Rising debts to European and American bankers allowed small elite groups to live modern lifestyles but destabilized much of the region.
+When military intervention was inconvenient, “Dollar diplomacy” offered a less costly method of empire.
+Washington worked with bankers to provide loans to Latin American nations in exchange for control over their national fiscal affairs.
+Presidents Taft and Wilson continued the practice during their own administrations.
 Lenders took advantage of the region’s need for cash and exacted punishing interest rates on massive loans, which were then sold off in pieces on the secondary bond market.
-American economic interests became closely aligned with the region but were threatened by the chronic instability of a region often plagued by mismanagement, civil wars, and military coups.
-Turnover in regimes interfered with the repayment of loans, as new governments often repudiated national debts they believed had been taken on by dictators selected by foreign companies who had lined their own pockets rather than working for the people.
+American economic interests became threatened by the chronic instability of a region often plagued by mismanagement, civil wars, and military coups, which ironically had been caused by frequent U.S. interventions.
+Turnover in regimes interfered with the repayment of loans, as new governments often repudiated national debts they believed had been taken on by dictators selected by foreign companies, who had lined their own pockets rather than working for the people.

 Roosevelt with a dead elephant